eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/README.md

 # Roadmap of the EUDI Wallet reference implementation
 Roadmap of the EUDI Wallet reference implementation provides a transparent view of the features and enhancements that are currently being developed or planned to the future.
 Its purpose is to promote open communication and collaboration in our community.

+> The EUDI Wallet Reference Implementation is available in open-source.
+It is developed iteratively, with new features being implemented based on community needs and the evolution of the Architecture Reference Framework.
+Read more about the [EUDI Wallet Reference Implementation](https://github.com/eu-digital-identity-wallet/.github/blob/main/profile/reference-implementation.md).

 ## Introduction to the roadmap
 :eight_spoked_asterisk: View the [roadmap of the EUDI Wallet reference implementation](https://github.com/orgs/eu-digital-identity-wallet/projects/24)